Oil drillers, refiners struggle with Texas deep freeze | Headlines

 "The second half of this week is shaping up to be just as tumultuous as the long weekend, and natural gas prices could continue to top triple digits before the weekend," she said.
 Several Texas ports, including Houston, Galveston, and key liquefied natural gas (LNG) exporting sites at Freeport and Sabine Pass were closed due to weather, according to USCG Petty Officer Jonathan Lally.

-"There is no crude coming into the port right now," said Sean Strawbridge, chief executive of the Port of Corpus Christi, the second largest exporter of crude oil in the country.
+"There is no crude coming in to the port right now," said Sean Strawbridge, chief executive of the Port of Corpus Christi, the second-largest exporter of crude oil in the country.
 That port is open, but has curtailed activity due to power outages.
-The supply disruptions drove further gains in oil prices on Wednesday, and U.S. natural gas climbed to a more than three-month high after rising more than 10% on Tuesday.
+The supply disruptions on Wednesday drove further gains in oil prices, which ended the session up more than 1.5%, and U.S. natural gas climbed to a more than three-month high after rising more than 10% on Tuesday.

 "The unprecedented cold weather has impacted Texas and New Mexico and the oil and gas industry in a number of ways, with the biggest impact being the rolling blackouts," said Brett Wiggs, chief executive of Oryx Midstream, a crude pipeline and logistics company.
 Oryx said on Wednesday it issued a force majeure notice to customers as the cold weather caused power outages and disrupted its ability to receive and pump barrels.